The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 These attributes must be clearly demonstrated for successful completion of the Proposition Examination.

-The Proposition Examination includes the submission of a research proposal and its subsequent oral defense.
+The Proposition Examination includes the submission of a written research proposal and its subsequent oral defense.
 The written portion must be an original document that reflects the student’s independent thinking and is appropriately referenced.
 Evidence of plagiarism will constitute grounds for failure without opportunity for re-examination.
 Successful completion of the Proposition Examination is required for continuation in the doctoral program.

 The research topic will be selected by the student, and it may either be on the work that the student expects to pursue for his/her dissertation (recommended) or be related to it.
 In addition to serving the purpose mentioned in Overview, this will prepare the student for submitting a proposal for a pre-doctoral fellowship to a funding agency.
 The selected title should be of sufficient specificity to be appropriate for a major grant proposal.
 The Chair of the Proposition Examination Committee will decide the appropriateness of the topic.